Trader Joe's: Animal welfare

 In January 2025, an Instagram video created by Zoe Rosenberg and Direct Action Everywhere described criminal animal abuse by a Trader Joe's supplier, Petaluma Poultry, a Perdue subsidiary.
 Trader Joe's took legal action to stop disruptive protests that ensued at its stores.
 Activists have continued to call on Trader Joe's to stop purchasing from Petaluma Poultry.

 Ratings

 In May 2009, Consumer Reports ranked Trader Joe's the second-best supermarket chain in the United States (after Wegmans).
 In June 2009, MSN Money released its annual Customer Service Hall of Fame survey results, in which Trader Joe's ranked second in customer service.
-From 2008 to 2010, Ethisphere magazine listed Trader Joe's among its most ethical companies in the United States, but it did not make the list in 2011.
 In 2014, Consumer Reports again ranked Trader Joe's a top-scoring supermarket chain.
 The company ranked number 23 among the 2019 Glassdoor best places to work in the US, and number 14 in 2020.
+In 2025, their ranking dropped to 30th.

+A YouGov survey in 2023 placed Trader Joe's in third place overall in terms of America's favorite grocery stores, scoring a 64% popularity rating.

+In 2025, the Retail and Consumer Shipping Study via American Customer Satisfaction Index (ACSI) placed Trader Joe's at 84%- tying for first place with Publix.
+In 2026, their score increased by 2 points to a total of 86% satisfaction- taking first and leaving Publix in second.

+Criticisms

+Trader Joe's utilizes private labels for the majority of their products, meaning a private and often unknown third party manufacturer produces the product and packages under the Trader Joe's brand name.
+This has raised concerns due to the lack of transparency as Trader Joe's has issued several high profile recalls, but do not identify their private suppliers.

+In 2020, at least one online petition was circulated to stop Trader Joe's alternative brand names for products from other culinary cultures, citing racism.
+For example, Asian products were sold under the brand name "Trader Ming's", and Mexican foods were sold under the name "Trader Jose's".
+Trader Joe's has agreed to change some of it's product branding.